- What interest rate should I use for Australia?

 - How does compound growth work in superannuation?

 - Super is one of Australia's most powerful compounding vehicles because of its low tax environment: contributions are taxed at 15% (versus your marginal rate), and earnings inside super are taxed at 15% during accumulation and 0% in pension phase.
-A 25-year-old contributing $500/month for 40 years at 7% p.a. inside super accumulates approximately $1.3M — compared to roughly $890K in a taxed environment at a 30% effective tax rate.
-The tax savings compound over time alongside the returns.
+A 25-year-old contributing $500/month for 40 years at 7% p.a. accumulates approximately $1.3M inside super.
+The same gross return held outside super produces a materially smaller balance because investment earnings face marginal tax rates rather than the 15% super rate.
+Over four decades, that difference compounds substantially.